wsor4035/dev.luanti.org/content/models/_index.md

 ### Node Boxes Format

 {{< notice note >}}
-This Format is only supported for nodes
+This Format is only supported for nodes.
 {{< /notice >}}

 See https://api.luanti.org/nodes/#node-boxes.